 In West-Germanic languages such as English, German, or Dutch, intonation generally conveys post-lexical information, such as information structure, information status, speech act type, or attitudinal meanings.
-These pragmatic functions are encoded by means of different pitch accent types, i.e. tonal movements that make a certain word in an utterance particularly prominent (e.g., [1, 2]).
+These pragmatic functions are encoded by means of different pitch accent types, i.e. tonal movements that make a certain word in an utterance particularly prominent (e.g. [1, 2]).

-According to Autosegmental-Metrical phonology [1, 3], pitch accents are associated with metrically stressed syllables, which in turn are acoustically cued by a longer duration, higher intensity, more vocal effort, and more peripheral vowel quality, compared to unstressed syllables (see [4] for an overview; and references therein).
+According to Autosegmental-Metrical phonology [1, 3], pitch accents are associated with metrically stressed syllables, which in turn are acoustically cued by a longer duration, higher intensity, more vocal effort, and more peripheral vowel quality, compared to unstressed syllables (see [4] for an overview on lexical stress; and references therein).
 Acoustically, pitch accent types differ in the alignment of pitch peaks (and valleys) in regard to stressed syllables.
+(Note that in this paper, pitch peaks and valleys will be referred to as H(high)- and L(ow)-tones, respectively, and accented syllables will be marked by a star (), following the Tone and Break Indices (ToBI) framework for annotating intonation [5]).

-One case in point is the marking of information status, i.e. whether a referent is new, given, or accessible [1, 5]: Medial-peak accents (H\ or L+H\ accents) have been argued to signal new or contrastive information, respectively [6, 7].
+One case in point showing such alignment differences is the marking of information status, i.e. whether a referent is new, given, or accessible in the discourse [1, 6]: Medial-peak accents (H or L+H accents) have been argued to signal new or contrastive information, respectively [7, 8].
 Here, the pitch peak coincides with the stressed syllable.
-Early-peak accents (H+L\, H+!H\) are appropriate when a referent is inferable or accessible in the discourse [6, 8].
+Early-peak accents (H+L, H+!H) are appropriate when a referent is inferable or accessible [7, 9].
 For this pitch accent type, the pitch peak precedes the stressed syllable.
-In late-peak accents (L\+H, which are said to convey a "lack of speaker predication" [6, pp. 296]), the pitch peak follows the stressed syllable.
+In late-peak accents (L+H, which are said to convey a "lack of speaker predication" [7, pp. 296]), the pitch peak follows the stressed syllable.